Berlin-to-Kitchener name change: June 1916 name selection

 The final choices for the vote were narrowed to Brock, Kitchener, Corona, Adanac, Keowana and Benton.
 (Note: "Adanac" being "Canada" spelled backwards, and "Brock" referring to Isaac Brock, a British Army officer from the War of 1812.)
 Some residents suggested that Berlin be renamed Waterloo and the cities merge.
-A resolution pushing for this failed in Berlin's City Council on 20 June.
-From 24 to 28 June 1916, (Note: Wilson writes the vote was conducted "between 25 and 28 June," while McKegney writes it was "from 24 to 28 June."
-Hayes does not mention the duration of the vote but says it began on 24 June.) between 9:00 am and 9:00 pm each day, a second vote was held to determine a new city name.
+A resolution pushing for this failed in Berlin's City Council on June 20.
+From June 24 to 28, 1916, (Note: Wilson writes the vote was conducted "between June 25 and 28," while McKegney writes it was "from June 24 to 28."
+Hayes does not mention the duration of the vote but says it began on June 24.) between 9:00 am and 9:00 pm each day, a second vote was held to determine a new city name.
 Turnout was low, with only 892 votes cast out of a possible 4,897.
 (Note: Both Hayes and Wilson write there were a total of 892 valid and 163 invalid ballots, giving a total of 1,055.
 However, Wilson provides a tally for each choice and when added together they actually sum to 729 valid votes.
 When 729 is added to the 163 invalid votes, this totals to 892.)
 Of those, 163 spoiled their ballots, many crossing out all the options and writing in either Berlin or Waterloo.
 Kitchener won with 346 votes, besting Brock by eleven votes.